hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/more_bash.md

 #DO NOT RUN
 $ rsync -av -e ssh testfile username@transfer.rc.hms.harvard.edu:~/large_files/
 ```

+* `a` is for archive - means it preserves permissions (owners, groups), times, symbolic links, and devices.
+* `v` is for verbosity - means that it prints on the screen what is being copied
+* `-e ssh` is for encryption - means that we want to use the ssh protocol for encryption of the file transfer

+*More helpful information and examples using rsync can be found [at this link](https://www.comentum.com/rsync.html)*

 > Please do not use O2’s login nodes for transferring large datasets (like fastq files) between your computer and O2 with `rsync` or `scp`.
 Instead, use the transfer nodes `ssh eCommons@transfer.rc.hms.harvard.edu`.